Understanding Remington 700 Actions: Short vs Long and How to Choose the Right One

 Cartridge Compatibility

 Cartridge compatibility hinges on bolt face size and receiver length.
-Short actions fit smaller cartridge families, such as .223 Remington, .308 Winchester, and 6.5 Creedmoor, with bolt faces around 0.470 inches in diameter.
-Long actions support larger calibers and magnum rounds, including .30-06 Springfield, .300 Winchester Magnum, and .338 Lapua Magnum, often with bolt faces up to 0.585 inches.
+Short action calibers cover smaller cartridge families — such as .223 Remington, .308 Winchester, 6.5 Creedmoor, .243 Winchester, and 7mm-08 Remington — with bolt faces around 0.470 inches in diameter.
+Long action calibers include larger and magnum rounds — such as .30-06 Springfield, .270 Winchester, .300 Winchester Magnum, and .338 Lapua Magnum — often with bolt faces up to 0.585 inches.
+Matching your short action calibers or long action calibers to the correct receiver is the first decision in any Remington 700 build.

 Weight and Rigidity Differences